runtenick/SoftwareArchitecture/README.md

 To make it easy to understand the project's evolution, I made sure to write clear and explicit commit messages.
 This also helped me revisit specific points of the project when necessary.

-While I haven't provided full documentation for every class in every file, I did leave several comments throughout the code to help clarify certain aspects and for personnal use (mostly to remeber things between classes).
+While I haven't provided full documentation for every class in every file, I did leave several comments throughout the code to help clarify certain aspects and for personal use (mostly to remember things between classes).
 In this README, I have made a concerted effort to provide detailed documentation explaining how each part of the project was implemented and my choices.

 ## Installation